prashanthr/infra/README.md

 # infra

-Tools and templates to control the world
+Tools and templates to control the world (your tech stack) via handy scripts